confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 In order to properly simulate a realistic replication scenario to |ccloud|, the demo requires a GKE Node Pool sufficiently large to support 3 node |zk| and 3 node |ak| clusters.
 In testing this demonstration, a sufficient cluster consisted of 7 nodes of machine type ``h1-highmem-2``.
 If you wish to use an existing GKE cluster, and your ``kubectl`` tool is already configured to operate with it, skip to the :ref:`quickstart-demos-operator-replicator-gke-cc-ccloud-setup` section of these instructions.

 The demo contains a ``make`` function to assist you in creating a cluster in GKE assuming you have your ``glcoud`` SDK properly configured to access your account.
+If you wish to override the behavior of the create cluster function, see the :ref:`quickstart-demos-operator-replicator-gke-cc-ccloud-advanced-usage` section of this document.

 To verify which GCP Project your ``gcloud`` SDK is currently configured to, run:

 .. sourcecode:: bash